 The same holds true for maternity dens inhabited by skunks, raccoons, squirrels and groundhogs.
 Let the young leave the maternity site – it’s a good bet to wait until fall – and then exclude them from your home or property by blocking access to the den site.
-Groundhog dens inhabited by other wildlife can be rendered uninhabitable by filling them with rocks and dirt.
-Wait, of course, until the animal is out of the den.
-Usually only a groundhog will exhume the fill.

 Lawn raiders and ransackers such as skunks, Canada geese, groundhogs and moles all present somewhat differing approaches to resolve.
 Canada geese, which can quickly lay waste to any yard near water by smothering it with feces, can be discouraged by exploding devices, scarecrows, fencing and hunting.
 Geese currently cannot be killed unless hunted legally because they are protected by federal laws.

 Wading birds such as great blue herons and great egrets also have become the bane of many rural and suburban areas because they are pilfering the expensive fish property owners are putting in backyard ponds.
 Solutions to this problem are few.
 The basic choices are put rocks or other cover in the water for fish to hide around, or locate your pond close to the house.
-But rest assured, if these wading birds see your pond while foraging, and it’s not close to a house, they’ll probably stop by because they’ve learned that hunting in these ponds is like picking fish out of a barrel.

-“Suet Mignon” – Black bears are big, burly creatures that look like they can polish off a dinner-table full of food nightly.
+Why is there a bear in my yard?
+(1:25) – Black bears are big, burly creatures that look like they can polish off a dinner-table full of food nightly.
 And they do seek out super-sized meals like road-killed deer and all-you-can-eat cornfields and blueberry patches.
 But given the chance to raid a birdfeeder filled with suet or sunflower seeds, many bears will come running, even to feeders very close to houses.
 The oil in sunflowers and the fat in suet can create an aromatic trail that can lure bears, not to mention squirrels, for a considerable distance.
 Bears crave suet and sunflower seeds – it’s like caviar or filet mignon – and will go out of their way to get them.
 Even if they’re available in only small quantities.
 So if you don’t feel like feeding the squirrels or having bears possibly tear down your feeders, the Game Commission recommends you consider bringing your feeders in for the summer, or at least at night.
 Put them out in winter when the cold weather returns.